alcp1/HMSG/README.md

     - On VS Code, go to File > New Window
     - Go to Remote Explorer (button on the Activity Bar on the left)
     - Under the Menu "REMOTE", select "SSH", and "New Remote" (the "+" sign).
-    - On the dialog box for "Enter SSH Connection Command", type the command below (using the correct user name and IP address of your raspberry pi):
+    - On the dialog box for "Enter SSH Connection Command", type the command below (using the correct user name and IP address or network name of your raspberry pi):
     ```
     ssh pi@192.168.0.255
     ```